-1. The use of the FRAME keyword is to define the frame in which the hardware measurement is represented.

-2. Hardware that produce data representing directional measurements may have a single frame associated with them.

-3. Hardware that produce a relative orientation may have two frames associated with them, one of which is an external frame.

-4. If two frames are designated in a frame line the measurements represented associated with the Mnemonic Keyword defined in the corresponding Define Block represents a rotation from the frame specified by the first value string to the frame specified by the second valuestring.

-5. Additional information on the meaning and selection of the values associated with the FRAME keyword is provided in Annex $\underline{KJ}$ .
+- 1. The use of the FRAME keyword is to define the frame in which the hardware measurement is represented. - 2.
+Hardware that produce data representing directional measurements have a single frame associated with them. - 3.
+Hardware that produce a relative orientation have two frames associated with them, one of which is an external frame. - 4.
+If two frames are designated in a frame line the measurements associated with the Mnemonic Keyword defined in the corresponding Define Block represents a rotation from the frame specified by the first string to the frame specified by the second string. - 5.
+Additional information on the meaning and selection of the values associated with the FRAME keyword is provided in Annex K.